 Organizations cannot make campaign contributions or reimburse individuals for making campaign contributions.

-A campaign contribution is the amount of money, or the value of non-monetary property or services, provided without compensation to a local elections candidate for campaign use or to an elector organization for campaign use.
+A campaign contribution is the amount of money, or the value of non-monetary property or services, provided without compensation to a local elections candidate for campaign use or to an elector organization for any use.
 It also includes:

 No. Campaign contributions must be made using an individual’s own money or property.
 Campaign contributions cannot be made indirectly with the money or property of another person, or be reimbursed by another person.

 For 2023, you can give a total of $1,324.00 to a local elections candidate or elector organization per campaign.

 In the year of a general local election or local by-election, unendorsed candidates may contribute an additional $1,250 to their own campaign, and a group of endorsed candidates may contribute an additional $1,250 in total to the campaign of the elector organization.

 The campaign contribution limit is adjusted at the start of each calendar year.

 |Calendar Year||Campaign Contribution Limit|

-If you give $100 or more to a local elections candidate or elector organization for campaign use (e.g., for the 2022 General Local Elections) your name and contribution amount will be published in our Financial Reports and Political Contributions System (FRPC).
+If you give $100 or more to a local elections candidate or elector organization (e.g., for the 2022 General Local Elections) your name and contribution amount will be published in our Financial Reports and Political Contributions System (FRPC).